Bergen Rocks 2008

 Stephen Pope and Paul Haggins cool off in the water tank.
 The water comes right out of the artisian well on my property so it’s very refreshing.

-Brad Calihoo, photographer extraordinaire has documented several of my projects.
+Brad Callihoo, photographer extraordinaire has documented several of my projects.
 He had recently lost his left leg in a motorcycle accident so couldn’t do the heavy lifting but he carefully gets around the site and does his thing.
-Many of the photos on this site are his, Calihoo photography.
+Many of the photos on this site are his, Callihoo photography.

 Shirley Paradis from Okotoks has been at every event, she amazes me.
 Cooking, making art in the gallery and fixing sculptor`s boo boos.
 They call her mom.

 My daughter Jessica always comes out.
-I told her to just fill in wherever she could, so she did.
+I told her to just fit in wherever she could, so she did.

 My neighbor Ed Stacey harnesses up a horse or a two abreast team every year and takes us for a wagon ride, it’s a highlight for everyone.